 Ursus arctos was not the first bear to travel over the Bering land bridge, with black bears arriving in North America 1.5 million years ago.

 The brown bear evolved to live in non-forested areas and became more widespread than the giant short-faced bear.
 Brown bears do not climb trees as black bears do, and one reason is their past non-forested habitats.

 The American black bear Ursus americanus evolved along with Asiatic black bears.
 They evolved from the same line as the cave bear, descending from Ursus abstrusus, a small, primitive black bear.

 Ursus Euarctos, a black bear, came to North America during the Pliocene Epoch before the brown bear crossed the Bering land bridge.

 The evolution of polar bears Ursus maritimus is challenging to pinpoint as they have fossils from the Ice Age.
 It is believed that 10,000 to 100,000 years ago, many brown bears far north along the Siberian coast developed white coats to help them blend in with their icy habitat.

 Polar bears are hard to distinguish as very few fossils have been found, with some bones from 20,000 years ago.

 Bears did not just originate in Asia, with several species living in North America before the last ice age.
 Several animals with similar appearances evolved in different continents of the world, known as convergent evolution.

-Fossils are the primary evidence of the bears’ evolution, along with genetic evidence and present species.
-Fossils are quite rare for bears, with larger parts being difficult to find.
-Jaws, bones, and other parts of the skeleton have been carbon-dated, and this process has been used to date them.
+Fossils are the primary evidence, although present species and genetic evidence are also used.
+Fossils are rare for bears, with more significant parts being difficult to find.
+Jaws, bones, and other skeleton parts have been carbon-dated, and this process has been used to date them.